 Art.
 Sec.
-Persons engaged in dangerous employments, 2 2.5 provisions for 35 4 Public arms 10 4 Protection and safekeeping to be provided 10 4 Publication 22 1 Amendments proposed to Constitution.
+Persons engaged in dangerous employments, provisions for Public arms, provision for safekeeping 35 4 1 1 5 10 4 Public arms 10 4 Protection and safekeeping to be provided 10 4 Publication Amendments proposed to Constitution.
 Liberty of, guaranteed.
-Of measures referred to the people.
-Opinions of supreme court.
-Receipts and expenditures of public money. .
+Of measures referred to the people Opinions of supreme court Receipts and expenditures of public money .
 1 .
 2 .
 4 1 5 1(e) 21 7 Public corporations (See Municipal corporations) Public debts Private property not to be taken in payment of .11 13 Public employment Religious qualification not to be required .
-1 11 Public funds Legislature to provide for accounting 5 14 Public health Exception from power of referendum of bills affecting Laws regulating deleterious occupations to be passed State board of, shall be created .
-2 1(b) 35 1 Public indebtedness Municipal, limit of.
-State building authority State, limit of.
-Exceptions to Territorial, assumed by state (See City; County indebtedness; State indebtedness; Towns and villages) .
+1 11 Public funds Legislature to provide for accounting Private use of by officers felonious 5 14 Public health Exception from power of referendum of bills affecting Laws regulating deleterious occupations to be passed State board of, shall be created .
+2 1(b) 35 1 Public indebtedness Municipal, limit of State building authority State, limit of Exceptions to Territorial, assumed by state (See City; County indebtedness; State indebtedness; Towns and villages) .
 8 .
 8 .
-8 6 9 1 2,3 3 Public institutions Exception from power of referendum of bills affecting State support l(b) 1 Public lands 26 2 Disclaimer by state of title to unappropriated 16 2 1 1 Unappropriated to be subject to control of United States (See Commissioner of public lands; Granted lands; Lands; School lands) 26 2
+8 6 9 1 2,3 3 Public institutions Exception from power of referendum of bills affecting State support l(b) 1 Public lands Disclaimer by state of title to unappropriated Granted to state held in trust for people Sale only for full market value Unappropriated to be subject to control of United States (See Commissioner of public lands; Granted lands; Lands; School lands) 16 16 2 1 1 2

-D 11 Art.
+D.L.
+Art.
 Sec.

 Public money Accountability of public officers.
-Appropriation for religious worship prohibited Deposit with treasurer required. .
-1 5 11 15 Energy, water, or stormwater or sewer services loans for conservation .
-8 10 annually 7 14 Public office Religious qualification not to be required .
-1 11 Public officer Change of compensation during term (See Compensation) Religious qualifications, prohibition against(See Officers) 11 Public pension funds Investment of 1 25 Public property Not to be applied to religious worship .
-1 11 Public safety Exception from power of referendum of bills affecting 1(b) 13 Public schools Establishment and maintenance guaranteed .
-9 26 .
-9 26 .
-3 4 4 4 1 4 22 System to be established by state 2 2 Public use Of state waters.
-Taking of private property for 1 16 Public utility districts Excepted from levy limitation 7 2
+Appropriation for religious worship prohibited Deposit with treasurer required.
+Energy, water, or stormwater or sewer services loans .
+1 5 11 15

+for conservation 10

+annually 7 14

+Public office

+Religious qualification not to be required .
+1 11

+Public officer Change of compensation during term (See Compensation) Religious qualifications, prohibition against 11

+(See Officers)

+Public pension funds Investment of 20 1

+Pension increase not extra compensation 25

+Public property Not to be applied to religious worship .
+1 11

+Public safety Exception from power of referendum of bills affecting Ground for suspension of habeas corpus 1(b) 13

+Public schools

+Establishment and maintenance guaranteed 26 4

+Free from sectarian control .
+9 4

+26 4

+Open to all children of state 1

+26 4

+Superintendent of public instruction to have supervision System to be established by state .
+3 22 2

+System to be established by state 2

+Public use

+Of state waters Taking of private property for (See Eminent domain) 1 16

+Public utility districts Excepted from levy limitation .
+7 2

+-